microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/GroupAndSubgroup-spec.md

 The new API in this spec provides a way to build this with the `AppNotificationBuilder`.

 # API Pages

 ## AppNotificationGroup class

 Groups semantically identify that the content in the group must either be displayed as a whole, or not displayed if it cannot fit.
 Groups also allow creating multiple columns.

 ## AppNotificationExtendedTextProperties class

+Specifies display, localization and style properties for text displayed as part of a Subgroup on an app notification.

 ## AppNotificationExtendedImageProperties class

+Specifies display and alignment properties for images displayed as part of a Subgroup on an app notification.

 ## AppNotificationSubgroup class

 Subgroups are vertical columns that can contain text and images.

 ## AppNotificationImageProperties class

+Specifies display and alignment properties for images displayed as part of a Subgroup on an app notification.

 In the following example, `AppNotificationBuilder` sets a group with two subgroups onto an [AppNotification](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.Windows.AppNotifications.AppNotification).